Sexism in American political elections: Sexism and electoral outcomes

 Given that sexism occurs throughout the electoral process, it influences not only the quality of elected women, but also the types of issues that become prioritized.
 In a study of US congresswomen, it was found that women secure almost 9% more federal spending for their districts than when those same districts were represented by men.
 While several factors can explain this difference, the researchers argue that it is a result of how sexism pushes the most ambitious and talented women to pursue, and subsequently win, elected office.
 Other scholars have noted that the increased representation of women can affect government spending levels.
 One study found that when increased representation occurred alongside greater female labor force participation, there was an association with higher levels of spending on family benefits.

+In addition to what was described in the last paragraph, additional scholars continue to research how sexism and the perception of women affects electoral outcomes.
+An article by Peter Bucchianeri discusses how Republican women lose general elections slightly more than Republican men, with no difference in outcomes among Democratic candidates.
+Throughout the article, he theorizes that a lack in elite support in campaign funding is contributing to this gap, since Republican women on average fundraise slightly less money than their male counterparts.
+Bucchianeri suggests as a possible explanation that campaign donors are less likely to support female candidates on the Republican side, which perhaps denotes some sort of gender bias.
+With similar findings that support Bucchianeri's work, an article by Danielle Thomsen and Michael Sewers also concludes that women running electoral campaigns tend to have smaller donor networks than men.

+Another article by Ashley Sorenson and Philip Chen takes the analysis even further as it relates to campaign funding.
+They argue that, "Women of color are systematically disadvantaged by the campaign finance system compared with white women and male candidates of color."
+This statement is made after an analysis of campaign finance receipts, in which they find women of color are systematically receiving less funding.
+This gap in funding likely has an impact on electoral outcomes for these women, and is theorized by Sorenson and Chen to be a result of sexism and racism.